askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 ![screenshot](screenshots/resourcequotas.png)

-[Kubernetes Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) help ensure that multiple 'tenants' on one cluster - in our case, different Cymbal Bank services - don't clobber each other by eating up too many cluster resources, which can result in evicted pods and potential outages.
+[Kubernetes Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) help ensure that multiple tenants on one cluster - in our case, different Cymbal Bank services/app teams - don't clobber each other by eating up too many cluster resources, which can result in evicted pods and potential outages.
 For example purposes, we'll create this resource only in the `cymbal-prod` cluster, which we specify using the `cluster-name-selector` annotation below.
 This way, if our CD pipeline tries to deploy resources that violate the quota constraint, the prod cluster will not accept the resource, throwing a `403 - Forbidden` error.

 The `production-quotas/` directory contains resource quotas for all Cymbal Bank app namespaces.

-1. View the frontend Resource Quota YAML.
+1. **View the frontend Resource Quota YAML.**

+Each Cymbal Bank namespace will get one of these.

 ```
 cat production-quotas/frontend.yaml